 Women who have sex with women and straight couples can give blood three-months after a sexual encounter with a new partner, but abstinence is not required.

 Testing the Blood

 All blood that is donated is tested to ensure that it does not contain bacteria or viruses that can transmit disease.
-New donors have to submit an initial blood test, without any additional blood being drawn.
+New donors have to submit an initial blood test.
 It is only at the second visit that blood is taken for donation purposes.
-Before donating, donors are subjected to an interview, and all blood is tested for HIV, syphilis, Hepatitis B and C.
+Before every donation, donors are subjected to an interview and all blood is tested for HIV, syphilis, Hepatitis B and C.